estebanmunchjones2019/react-hooks-article/readme.md

 export default NewTask;
 ```

-The code common to both components is:
+The code that's common to both components is:

 ```jsx
  setIsLoading(true);